metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 - `custom_queries_config_map` (Attributes List) The list of config maps containing the custom queries (see [below for nested schema](#nestedatt--spec--monitoring--custom_queries_config_map))
 - `custom_queries_secret` (Attributes List) The list of secrets containing the custom queries (see [below for nested schema](#nestedatt--spec--monitoring--custom_queries_secret))
-- `disable_default_queries` (Boolean) Whether the default queries should be injected.Set it to 'true' if you don't want to inject default queries into the cluster.Default: false.
+- `disable_default_queries` (Boolean) Whether the default queries should be injected.
+Set it to 'true' if you don't want to inject default queries into the cluster.
+Default: false.
 - `enable_pod_monitor` (Boolean) Enable or disable the 'PodMonitor'
 - `pod_monitor_metric_relabelings` (Attributes List) The list of metric relabelings for the 'PodMonitor'.
 Applied to samples before ingestion. (see [below for nested schema](#nestedatt--spec--monitoring--pod_monitor_metric_relabelings))
 - `pod_monitor_relabelings` (Attributes List) The list of relabelings for the 'PodMonitor'.
 Applied to samples before scraping. (see [below for nested schema](#nestedatt--spec--monitoring--pod_monitor_relabelings))
-- `tls` (Attributes) Configure TLS communication for the metrics endpoint.Changing tls.enabled option will force a rollout of all instances. (see [below for nested schema](#nestedatt--spec--monitoring--tls))
+- `tls` (Attributes) Configure TLS communication for the metrics endpoint.
+Changing tls.enabled option will force a rollout of all instances. (see [below for nested schema](#nestedatt--spec--monitoring--tls))

 <a id="nestedatt--spec--monitoring--custom_queries_config_map"></a>
 ### Nested Schema for `spec.monitoring.custom_queries_config_map`